rqlite/rqlite/DOC/CLUSTER_MGMT.md

 There is also a rqlite _Discovery Service_, allowing nodes to automatically connect and form a cluster.
 This can be much more convenient, allowing clusters to be dynamically created.
 Check out [the documentation](https://github.com/rqlite/rqlite/blob/master/DOC/DISCOVERY.md) for more details.

 ## Through the firewall
 On some networks, like AWS EC2 cloud, nodes may have an IP address that is not routable from outside the firewall.
 Instead these nodes are addressed using a different IP address.
 You can still form a rqlite cluster however -- check out [this tutorial](http://www.philipotoole.com/rqlite-v3-0-1-globally-replicating-sqlite/) for an example.
-The key thing is that you must set `-http-adv-addr` and `-raft-adv-addr` so a routable address is broadcast to ther nodes.
+The key thing is that you must set `-http-adv-addr` and `-raft-adv-addr` so a routable address is broadcast to other nodes.

 # Dealing with failure
 It is the nature of clustered systems that nodes can fail at anytime.
 Depending on the size of your cluster, it will tolerate various amounts of failure.
 With a 3-node cluster, it can tolerate the failure of a single node, including the leader.